afifsauqil/afifsauqil/README.md

 <br />

-Hi, I'm [Afif Sauqil Arifin](https://www.instagram.com/afifsauqil), an ordinary vocational student with interest in programming and passionate about working with computers and learning new things.
+Hi, I'm Afif Sauqil Arifin, an ordinary vocational student with interest in programming and passionate about working with computers and learning new things.

 I learned a lot from with community, lecturer, friend and competition.
 Do you have a project or idea?
 Let's collaboration and knowledge sharing happen through any project.

-- 💼 Any freelance work?
-Do reach, [email](mailto:afifsauqil18@gmail.com)
+- 🌱 I'm currently learning web programming;
+- 😅 I'm natively speak Indonesia and also can speak english and japanese of my foreign language;
 - 💬 Discuss about any project and let's build together;
+- 📲 Contact me on my WhatsApp [089616477879](https://api.whatsapp.com/send?phone=089616477879)

 ## Languages and Tools: